How to prevent users removing security from PDF files

 The security of the permissions password, meanwhile, is completely useless.
 Users can upload your protected PDF to any number of online tools to strip the permission password and trivially gain the ability to edit, copy, and print at will.
 They can then share the decrypted, unprotected document with anybody.

-PDF certificates
+Are PDF certificates a better alternative?

 PDF certificates are the second most common PDF security mechanism.
 They are often seen as a more secure alternative to password-protected PDF files, and they are.
 You don’t have to worry about how to transmit passwords securely because it uses public key infrastructure (PKI).
 Users are also much less likely to share their private key vs a password, and files encrypted with a certificate are incredibly hard to crack.